Approximate Cartesian Tree Matching: an Approach Using Swaps: Preliminaries

 \subsection{Cartesian Tree Matching}

-A sequence $x$ of length $n$ can be associated to its Cartesian tree $C(x)$ according to the following rules (see example~\figurename~\ref{fig:parent}): \begin{itemize} \item if $x$ is empty, then $C(x)$ is the empty tree; \item if $x[1\ldots n]$ is not empty and $x[i]$ is the smallest value of $x$, $C(x)$ is the Cartesian tree with $i$ as its root, the Cartesian tree of $x[1\ldots i-1]$ as the left subtree and the Cartesian tree of $x[i+1\ldots n]$ as the right subtree. \end{itemize}
+Given a sequence $x$ of length $n$, its Cartesian tree $C(x)$ is recursively defined as follows (see example~\figurename~\ref{fig:parent}): \begin{itemize} \item if $x$ is empty, then $C(x)$ is the empty tree; \item if $x[1\ldots n]$ is not empty and $x[i]$ is the smallest value of $x$, $C(x)$ is the Cartesian tree with $i$ as its root, the Cartesian tree of $x[1\ldots i-1]$ as the left subtree and the Cartesian tree of $x[i+1\ldots n]$ as the right subtree. \end{itemize}

 We will denote by $x \CTM y$ if sequences $x$ and $y$ share the same Cartesian tree.
 For example, $ z = (4, 5, 6, 2, 1, 7, 8, 3, 9) \CTM (3, 4, 8, 2, 1, 7, 9, 5, 6)$.

 The Cartesian tree matching (CTM) problem consists in finding all factors of a text which share the same Cartesian tree as a pattern.
 Formally, Park \textit{et al.}~\cite{PALP19} define it as follows: